 The use of DATAGRAM frames might be detectable by an adversary on path that is capable of dropping packets.
-Since DATAGRAM frames do not use transport-level retransmission, connections that use DATAGRAM frames might be distinguished from other frames using the different response to loss.
+Since DATAGRAM frames do not use transport-level retransmission, connections that use DATAGRAM frames might be distinguished from other connections due to their different response to packet loss.